curegit/reversi-ai-dll/README.md

 #### int full_search(unsigned long long self, unsigned long long opponent)

+Returns the best move by doing full search.
+This can be used if the game is in its final stages.

 #### int heuristic_search(unsigned long long self, unsigned long long opponent, int depth)

+Returns a approximately good move by doing partial search.
+Search time depends on depth of recursion.

 #### int choose_move(unsigned long long self, unsigned long long opponent)